simonjosefsson/graphwalker.org/content/docs/gw_model_syntax.md

 ### Multiple models

 ***GraphWalker*** can work with several models in one session.
 It means that when generating a path, ***GraphWalker*** can choose to jump out of one model into another one.
 This is very handy when separating different functionality into several models.
 For example.
-Lets say you have a system that you want to test, and you would need to log in to do that.
+Let's say you have a system that you want to test, and you would need to log in to do that.
 Then it might make sense to create a single model handling the log in functionality, and other models to handle whatever else you want to test.
 The log in model would then be reused for ever other test scenario.

 #### It's not the same thing as flattening
-When flatting models, several models are merged into on single model, which then is being traversed by ***GraphWalker***.
-This is not the case here. ***GraphWalker*** is executing every model in it's own context.
+When flatting models, several models are merged into one single model, which then is being traversed by ***GraphWalker***.
+This is not the case here. ***GraphWalker*** is executing every model in its own context.
 The scope of the data in the models are not shared between them.

 #### SHARED:SOME_NAME
 The mechanism that controls the jumping between the models is the keyword SHARED.
 Let's look at an example.
 Consider these 4 models: